-Housetraining may not have been a concern or a problem in the dog's former life but if it becomes a problem for you now or in the future, here are some suggestions that may help you in addressing the possible causes of these accidents and to start working on solutions:
+Housetraining may not have been a concern or a problem in the dog's former or younger life but if it becomes a problem for you now or in the future, here are some suggestions that may help you in addressing the possible causes of these 'accidents' and to start working on solutions:

 This should be your first step!

-Anxiety about certain outside noises and separation anxiety can cause accidents.
+Anxiety about certain outside noises and separation anxiety can cause urine 'accidents.'

 Many dogs can develop anxiety to the sound of outside noises, especially that of thunderstorms, construction or traffic noises.
 If the noise is temporary, such as construction noises, it might be possible to remove the dog to somewhere else such as a doggy daycare facility when you are not home.